Welcome to my resourceful and helpful website that will teach you everything you need to know about flea bites and fleas. Please enjoy your stay!

 No matter if you have a dog, cat, rabbit or another animal, it is most likely that your pet gets cat fleas.
 Flea species prefers specific hosts, although if there is someone nearby, they can easily live on other animals or humans.
 Often it is not even sure you notice if your dog or cat gets flea bites.
 But if fleas are allowed to spread, they may end up invading your home.
 Pets, like dogs, are very sensitive to certain substances in flea saliva.
 Much more than humans are.
 They may develop allergic reactions after just one bite.

-If they are not causing an allergic reaction, the flea bites look just like red small dots, which you might not even notice.
-But when the flea bites itch, the person or animal is likely to scratch a hole in the affected area, which can cause skin infections.
-In allergic reactions, there will most probably be large areas of redness and severe itching.
-There will also be small pimples that require treatment to get rid of.
-Have a look at the pictures of flea bites.
+If they are not causing an allergic reaction, the bites look just like red small dots, which you might not even notice.
+But when the bites start to itch, the person or animal is likely to scratch a hole in the affected area, which can cause skin infections.